Keetasin/Kivy-Application/README.md

   - Click on a snake image to view information about that snake species.

  #### Exiting the Game:
- -You can close the game window to exit the application.
+ - You can close the game window to exit the application.

 ## Installation
   ### Dependencies